-Most of the services required by HHS were already included in our preventive care guidelines; however, we did make some modifications:

-- We added certain services, including several additional screening tests and certain services associated with previously covered screenings and vaccines. - We added counseling related to aspirin use, tobacco cessation, obesity and alcohol. - Some services currently covered as medical/maternity will now be considered preventive and covered with no cost share applied.
+Most of the services required by HHS were already included in our preventive care guidelines; however, we did add several additional screening tests and certain services associated with previously covered screenings and vaccines.
+Also, we added counseling related to aspirin use, tobacco cessation, obesity and alcohol.